- Idaho has mountain and forest habitats that provide habitats for 12 species of snakes.

 Valley Garter Snake (Common Garter Snake)

-A subspecies of the common garter snake, the valley garter snake is the dominant breed throughout the Pacific Northwest, including the vast majority of Idaho.
+A subspecies of the common garter snake, the valley garter snake is the dominant subspecies throughout the Pacific Northwest, including the vast majority of Idaho.
 They can grow to be 55 inches, have black and brown coloring, and, as you may expect, have three yellow stripes along their bodies.

 In addition, this particular garter stands out with the red coloring on its head and parts of its body, along with its yellow belly.
 Valley garters are extremely adaptable and can be found throughout many areas of Idaho, including forests, grasslands, wetlands, and water.
 Like terrestrial garters, they are skilled swimmers.